David-OConnor/pyflow/README.md

 ```

 ## Updating
-- If installed via `Scoop`, run `scoop update pyflow`.
-- If installed via `Snap`, run `snap refresh pyflow`.
 - If installed via `Cargo`, run `cargo install pyflow --force`.
 - If installed via `Pip`, run `pip install --upgrade pyflow`.
-- If using an installer or
-deb, run the new version's installer or deb.
-If manually calling a binary, replace it.

 ## Uninstalling
-- If installed via `Scoop`, run `scoop uninstall pyflow`.
-- If installed via `Snap`, run `snap remove pyflow`.
 - If installed via `Cargo`, run `cargo uninstall pyflow`.
 - If installed via `Pip`, run `pip uninstall pyflow`.
-- If installed via Windows installer, run the Installer again and select `Remove` when asked,
-or use `Apps & features`.
-- If installed via a `deb`, use the `Software Center`.
 - If manually calling a binary, remove it.

 ## Contributing